alunduil/margarine/README.rst

 Development
 ===========

-You can use Vagrant to create a development environment locally with Chef & VirtualBox.
+You can use Vagrant (version 1.3.4+) to create a development environment locally with Chef & VirtualBox.
 Be sure to set the proper attributes for your development environment in the chef.json sections in the Vagrantfile.
 More information is available `here <https://github.com/raxsavvy/margarine-chef>`.